“This post may contain affiliate links. Please read my disclosure for more info.

 If you’re worried about money, and financial stress has got you preoccupied lately, you’re not alone.

-Just a month ago, new jobs were being created at a record rate, and unemployment was at a 50 year low.
-Suddenly within a month, our ability to make a living isn’t such a sure thing anymore.
+When 2020 began, new jobs were being created at a record rate, and unemployment was at a 50 year low.
+But suddenly within a few months, our ability to make a living isn’t such a sure thing anymore.

 Our main concern of course, is staying healthy.
-But a big source of financial stress during the past few weeks is the sudden uncertainty everywhere around us.
+But a big source of financial stress recently, has been the sudden uncertainty everywhere around us.

 We’ve been told, “Stay home.
 Don’t go out.
 Don’t socialize“.